Carer’s Allowance is a benefit for people who regularly spend at least 35 hours a week caring for someone with substantial caring needs.

-- Widow’s Benefits or Bereavement Benefits
+- Widow’s Benefits or Widowed Parent’s Allowance

 - contribution-based Jobseeker’s Allowance

-These benefits ‘overlap’, so you can only receive the higher of the two benefits.
+These benefits ‘overlap’, so you can only get the higher of the two benefits.
 If you can’t be paid Carer’s Allowance due to the overlapping benefits rule, you should still make a claim if you are eligible, because this will help with other benefits (see 'Why should I claim Carer’s Allowance' below).

 How is Carer’s Allowance paid?